JimPeterman/COP_Analysis/README.md

 # Examining the Prognostic Potential of COP

 ## Summary:
 Cardiorespiratory optimal point (COP) is the minimum ventilatory equivalent for oxygen and can be determined during a submaximal incremental exercise test.
 This study investigated the relationship between COP and all-cause mortality in the BALL ST cohort with the goal of understanding the utility of COP assessments in clinical settings.
-As shown in the visual abstract below, **the results indicated COP is related to all-cause mortality in males but not females thus suggesting a determination of COP can have prognostic utility in healthy males aged 18–85 years old, which may be relevant when a maximal exercise test is not feasible or desirable.**
+As shown in the visual abstract below, **the results indicated COP is related to all-cause mortality in males but not females thus suggesting a determination of COP can have prognostic utility in healthy males aged 18–85 years old, which may be relevant when a maximal exercise test is not feasible or desirable:**

 ![visual_abstract](images/visual_abstract.png)

 ## The Rationale: